 King Solomon must have had a similar experience, for he wrote in Proverbs 15:17, “Better a meal of vegetables where there is love than a fattened calf with hatred” (NIV).

-The Apostle Paul, trying to be helpful to his friends, the Corinthians, said to them, “I brethren, could not speak unto you as unto spiritual, but as unto carnal” (1 Corinthians 3:1 KJV).
-In verse 3, he describes what he means, “Is there envying?”
-That is, if you’re annoyed, disgruntled and uncomfortable over somebody else’s success and opportunities, and their wealth, and you can’t enjoy these folks because you envy them, that’s carnality.
-Carnal behavior also displays itself through arguing, quarrelling, striving, divisions, and unresolved conflicts.
+The Apostle Paul, trying to be helpful to his friends, the Corinthians, said to them, “I brethren, could not speak unto you as unto spiritual, but as unto carnal” (1 Corinthians 3:1, KJV).
+In verse 3, he describes what he means: “Is there envying?”
+That is, if you’re annoyed, disgruntled and uncomfortable over somebody else’s success, opportunities, or their wealth, and you can’t enjoy these folks because you envy them, that’s carnality.
+Carnal behavior also displays itself through arguing, quarreling, striving, divisions, and unresolved conflicts.

 We need to live our lives “spiritually” – as men and women who have at our fingertips, in our inner lives, the resources of God.